 We have zero tolerance to slavery and human trafficking.
-We continue to review our supply chain management processes to ensure all those in our supply chain comply with our values and their legal obligations.
+We continue to periodically review our supply chain management processes to ensure all those in our supply chain comply with our values and their legal obligations.
 This includes seeking confirmation from existing key suppliers that they have implemented contractual arrangements which prohibit modern slavery and trafficking and seeking confirmation that they have adopted their own anti-slavery and human trafficking policies.
-A number of our key commercial supply arrangements already contain specific provisions regarding slavery and human trafficking and any contractual arrangement which do not, will be updated upon renewal.
-In January 2019 we introduced a new contract database which provides new functionality, allowing us to track and capture data regarding supplier modern slavery and trafficking commitments.
+A number of our key commercial supply arrangements already contain specific provisions regarding slavery and human trafficking and any contractual arrangements which do not, will be updated upon renewal.
+We use a Privacy Management Platform, which aligns all third parties and suppliers with our Record of Processing Activity, and all Data Protection and IT Security assessments.
+This also allows us to track and capture data regarding supplier modern slavery and trafficking commitments.